Everyone gets angry. When your mood gets out of control, you will need coping skills to deal with anger and regain peace.

 Know when to seek help

-Coping skills for anger work well in most circumstances.
+The above coping skills work well in most circumstances when you are affected by anger.
 However, there comes a time when support is the only way to curb angry emotions.
 When your anger starts to cause pain for others or damage relationships, it’s time to get help.
 Seeking professional help may also be the key.

 How do you handle your angry emotions?
 If you feel out of control, don’t hesitate to share how you feel with a friend or loved one.
 You might be surprised by the suggestions they offer for help.